Welcome to Innerpeffray …

 The Chapel is in the care of Historic Scotland.
 Click here to read more.

 We are not currently offering refreshments in the Schoolroom.

-When the Library reopens, visitors can enjoy locally made cakes from Campbells Bakery and a range of hot or cold drinks in our pop up café.
+When the Schoolroom reopens, visitors can enjoy locally made cakes from Campbells Bakery and a range of hot or cold drinks in our pop up café.
 It is set up in the Victorian schoolroom which has been modernised to provide up to date facilities without compromising the character of the old building.